 By Erika Brock

-Erika Brock is a reporter for TheStatehouseFile.com a news service powered by Franklin College journalism students and faculty.
+Erika Brock is a reporter for TheStatehouseFile.com, a news service powered by Franklin College journalism students.